An implanted ICD showing its three leads in the venous system.

 To extract or abandon broken or infected implantable, venous electrophysiology (EP) device leads has been a debate for more than 20 years.
 Some EPs argue there is a major risk to patients if old pacemaker or implantable cardioverter defibrillator (ICD) leads are extracted.
 Heavy scar tissue encases the leads after implant, and rough tugging to pull them out may cause the large veins to tear, which can be catastrophic.
 Supporters of lead extraction say it is necessary to remove the leads in many patients to prevent venous occlusion or the spread of infection.

-In the past decade, the scales appear to be tipping in favor of lead extraction as the safety for procedure improves.
+In the past decade, the scales appear to be tipping in favor of lead extraction as the safety for the procedure improves.
 The Heart Rhythm Society (HRS) lead management guidelines updated most recently in 2017, along with new studies on lead extraction, have made many take a closer look at balancing risk versus benefit.

 "A critical mass of people are becoming trained and comfortable with the idea, but it is a big investment," explained Bruce Wilkoff, M.D., FHRS, CCDS, director of cardiac pacing and tachyarrhythmia devices at Cleveland Clinic.
 He also served as the vice chair of the HRS expert consensus statement on cardiovascular implantable electronic device lead management and extraction.